islep/lab06/README.md

 # lab06
-part1 gets a name as input, then concatenates it with itself and prints it
+part1 gets a name as input, then concatenates it with itself and prints it.
-Group: Haiwei Hu and Benjamin Douglas
+Group: Haiwei Hu and Benjamin Douglas.